oVirt/ovirt-site/source/develop/release-management/features/ovirt-ovn-provider.md

 *   Security - only the engine should be able to access the provider and access to OVN north DB should also be limited
 *   Chassis security - chassis should connect to northd using a secure connection.

-Items which will be tested once the appropriate OVN functionality is available
+Items which will be tested once the appropriate OVN functionality is available:

 *   Subnet lifecycle (add/remove/assign IP/unassign IP).
 IP's assigned to VMs should be within defined subnets and should ping each other